palera1n/palera1n/README.md

 - A Linux or macOS computer
 	- Python 3 must be installed.
 	- This must be a **physical computer**.
 Virtual machines **do not work.**
 	- AMD CPUs have an issue [with (likely) their USB controllers] that causes them to have a very low success rate with checkm8.
-It is unrecommended that you use them with palera1n.
+It is not recommended that you use them with palera1n.
 		- If your device does not successfully jailbreak, try a computer with an Intel or other CPU

 # Warning